A Neo-Nazi Who Converted To Islam Allegedly Killed His Roommates Over Religion

 When police arrived at the residence, they found the two dead men.
 They also found Russell, who had been out of town on Army National Guard duty, standing outside "crying and visibly upset."

-When they searched Russell's bedroom, officers found Neo-Nazi propaganda, a framed photograph of Oklahoma City bomber Timothy McVeigh, and two types of radiation sources used in the making of bombs.
+When they searched Russell's bedroom, officers found neo-Nazi propaganda, a framed photograph of Oklahoma City bomber Timothy McVeigh, and two types of radiation sources used in the making of bombs.
 After the apartment was cleared by a Tampa police bomb squad, FBI officials reported finding hexamethane triperoxide diamine (HMTD), a crucial ingredient in several types of explosives, in the building's garage.

-Arthurs allegedly told officers that, until his recent religious conversion, all four men had shared Neo-Nazi beliefs, and that he had witnessed Russell participating in white supremacist chat rooms "where he threatened to kill people and bomb infrastructure," according to a federal criminal complaint filed Monday.
+Arthurs allegedly told officers that, until his recent religious conversion, all four men had shared neo-Nazi beliefs, and that he had witnessed Russell participating in white supremacist chatrooms "where he threatened to kill people and bomb infrastructure," according to a federal criminal complaint filed Monday.

 Before requesting a lawyer, Russell allegedly told FBI agents that he was a member of a neo-Nazi group called Atomwaffen (German for "atomic bomb"), but claimed that the explosive materials were for a rocket-making project.

-Arrest reports and archived posts on the white supremacist forum IronMarch.org indicate that all four roommates were members of the Neo-Nazi group Atomwaffen Division, which has recently gained notoriety for targeting college campuses with anti-Semitic propaganda.
+Arrest reports and archived posts on the white supremacist forum IronMarch.org indicate that all four roommates were members of the neo-Nazi group Atomwaffen Division, which has recently gained notoriety for targeting college campuses with anti-Semitic propaganda.

 Russell is one of the group's leaders and has been posting under the name "Odin" for years.